rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

    * Relationships are represented by an arrow `->` between two nodes, which represent the direction of the relationship.
 Relationships often exist in a single direction, but they can be bidirectional.

-   * Relationships provide semantically relevant connections between the Technopedia database nodes, for example, the manufacturer node has the relationship: `[HAS_A]->` software product node.
+   * Relationships provide semantically relevant connections between the Technopedia database nodes, for example, the software product node has the relationship: `[HAS_A]->` to the manufacturer node.

    * Relationships allow you to traverse the Technopedia Nodes and by using the Technopedia query language, and to get data from the specified nodes.

    * Like nodes, relationships can also have attributes.
-Typically, relationship attributed have quantitative attributes, such as time intervals.
+Typically, relationship have quantitative attributes, such as time intervals.
    * To get information about a relationship that has attributes, we can assign it an alias for later reference.
 The alias is placed in front of the colon `-[anyAlias:Relationship_name]->(node)`